covid-at-home/covid-at-home/level2.md

   - Getting up and moving periodically.
 Although you may be very tired (malaise) due to your illness, being upright and moving around can similarly help fluids drain.
   - Expanding your lungs by breathing deeply (in and out), and raising your arms (up above your head and down again).
   - Opening the window and breathing the fresh air, especially if breathlessness (dyspnea) is bothering you.
-  - Exercising your fuller lung capacity by blowing up a balloon every hour (or using any other toy you might have on hand that exercises lung capacity).
+  - Exercising your fuller lung capacity by blowing up a balloon every hour, using a peashooter, or using any other toy you might have on hand that exercises lung capacity).
 This is a particularly good idea if your breathing is fast and / or you are feeling breathless.
 Be gentle and patient with yourself.
-Focus on taking deep breaths all the way in and all the way out, and remember lung capacity is like muscle strength: You can build it up by repeated exercise.
+Focus on taking slow, deep breaths all the way in and all the way out, and remember lung capacity is like muscle strength: You can build it up by repeated exercise.
+Do 10 deep breaths every hour you're awake.

 ### Feeling better?